Aetna considers Depo-Provera (medroxyprogesterone acetate injectable suspension) medically necessary for any of the

 Aetna considers Lunelle experimental and investigational for all other indications because its effectiveness other than the one listed above has not been established.
 Note: Many plans exclude coverage of contraceptives.
 Please check benefit plan descriptions for details.

 Aetna considers 17-alpha hydroxyprogesterone caproate injection medically necessary for the prevention of preterm birth (defined as delivery at less than 37 weeks, 0 days gestation) in women who are pregnant with a singleton pregnancy and have history of a prior spontaneous preterm birth of a singleton delivery.
-Consistent with FDA-approved labeling, Makena must be initiated between 16 weeks, 0 days and 20 weeks, 6 days of gestation and should continue thought 37 weeks, 0 days gestation (see Appendix).
-Also consistent with FDA-approved labeling, Makena is considered experimental and investigational for all other indications including multiple gestation, known fetal anomaly, cervical insufficiency/incompetent cervix, women with a cerclage in place, as a toclytic agent for women with contractions, or other risk factors for preterm birth because its effectiveness for these indications has not been established.
+Consistent with FDA-approved labeling, Makena must be initiated between 16 weeks, 0 days and 20 weeks, 6 days of gestation and should continue through 37 weeks, 0 days gestation (see Appendix).
+Also consistent with FDA-approved labeling, Makena is considered experimental and investigational for all other indications including multiple gestation, known fetal anomaly, cervical insufficiency/incompetent cervix, women with a cerclage in place, as a tocolytic agent for women with contractions, or other risk factors for preterm birth because its effectiveness for these indications has not been established.
 Makena is considered experimental and investigational for persons with the following contraindications to its use: 1) current or history of thrombosis or thromboembolic disorders; 2) known or suspected breast cancer, other hormone-sensitive cancer, or history of these conditions; 3) undiagnosed abnormal vaginal bleeding unrelated to pregnancy; 4) cholestatic jaundice of pregnancy; 5) liver tumors, benign or malignant, or active liver disease; and 6) uncontrolled hypertension.